NarotGit/Personal-Portfolio/README.md

 ## About

-My name is Narotham, and I am a passionate data scientist with 3 years of experience in the industry.
+My name is Narotham, and I am a passionate AI/ML Engineer with 4 years of experience in the industry.
 This portfolio serves as a snapshot of my journey, highlighting key works and skills.

 ## Contact